Michael Fisch

 Michael has long supported organizations focused on economic policy, education, healthcare, human rights, and religion.
 He also supports food security programs in New York City.

-He is a Director of the 1162 Foundation and serves on the Atlantic Council’s Executive Committee of the Board of Directors, where he is Chairman of the Advisory Board for its Freedom and Prosperity Center.
+He is a Director of the 1162 Foundation and serves on the Atlantic Council’s Executive Committee of the Board of Directors, where he is Chairman of the Advisory Council for its Freedom and Prosperity Center.

 News